syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Callbacks

-The SfDataPager supports the onPageNavigationStart and onPageNavigationEnd callbacks to listen the page navigation in widget level.
+The SfDataPager provides `onPageNavigationStart` and `onPageNavigationEnd` callbacks to listen the page navigation in widget level.

 Typically, These callbacks are used to show and hide loading indicator.

-* [onPageNavigationStart]():This callback is raised when the page is being navigated.
+* `onPageNavigationStart`:This callback is raised when the page is being navigated.
-* [onPageNavigationEnd](): This callback is raised after the page is navigated.
+* `onPageNavigationEnd`: This callback is raised after the page is navigated.

-The parameter used in `onPageNavigationStart` and `onPageNavigationEnd` callbacks,

-* `pageIndex`: Gets the index value of the navigating page.

-The following example illustrates, how to display loading indicator using callback events.
+The below example show, how to show loading indicator using callbacks.

 {% tabs %}
 {% highlight Dart %}